 Similar to at the front axle, stiffer springs will result in a smaller variance in ride height between high and low load cases and will produce superior aerodynamic performance through improved platform control at the expense of mechanical grip.
 This can be particularly prominent when exiting slow speed corners with aggressive throttle application.
 Stiffer springs will tend to react poorly during these instances especially so on rough tracks which will result in significant traction loss.
 Spring stiffness should be matched to the needs of the racetrack and set such that the handling balance is consistent between high and low speed cornering.
 As an example case, a car which suffers from high speed understeer but low speed oversteer could benefit from an increase in rear spring stiffness.
-This will allow for a lower static rear height which will reduce rear weight transfer during slow speed cornering while maintaining or even increasing the rear ride height in high speed cornering to shift the aerodynamic balance forwards and reduce understeer.
-6 options for spring rate are available ranging from 190 N/mm (1086 lbs/in) to 310 N/mm (1721 lbs/in).
-The first portion of the range from 190 N/mm (1086 lbs/in) to 250 N/mm (1429 lbs/in) is in 30 N/mm (172 lbs/in) steps for coarse adjustment while the next 2 rates are stepped in 15 N/mm (86 lbs/in) steps for fine adjustment.
+This will allow for a lower static rear height which will reduce rear weight transfer during slow speed cornering while maintaining or even increasing the rear ride height in high speed cornering to shift the aerodynamic balance forwards and reduce understeer.11 options for spring rate are available ranging from 200 N/mm (1371 lbs/in) to 400 N/mm (2286 lbs/in) in 20 N/mm (114 lbs/in) steps.
 Spring perch offsets must be adjusted to return the car to the prior static ride heights after any spring rate change.